smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 	a leak!
 60 javascript files were found to contain the string ```.length=```.
   * Lots of *_map()* objects leaking re-inforcing the above observations
   * SVG related leaks as seen above.
+* Microsoft Edge does **NOT** leak.
+I beleive this is because the browser is much less aggressively asynchronous and the Leaflet asynchronous issues do not occur!

 In progress: